YoJungEYa/Confluence_And_Jira_Secret_Scanner/README.md

 1. Open up command prompt & cd to the directory
 2. Run the following command:
-python JiraScanner.py -j <https://yourcompanyname.atlassian.net/> -u <username or email> -p <Your API Token> -d ./dictionaries/keywordlist.txt or py JiraScanner.py -j <https://yourcompanyname.atlassian.net/> -u <username or email> -p <Your API Token> -d ./dictionaries/keywordlist.txt
+python JiraScanner.py -j <https://yourcompanyname.atlassian.net/> -u <username or email> -p <Your API Token> -d ./dictionaries/keywordlist.txt
 3. Results should go to the "loot" directory
-4.

 =======================================================================================================================================

 CONFLUENCE Scan:
 1. Open up command prompt & cd to the directory
 2. Run the following command:
-python ConfluenceScan.py -c <https://yourcompanyname.atlassian.net/> -u <username or email> -p <Your API Token> -d ./dictionaries/keywordlist.txt or py ConfluenceScan.py -c <https://yourcompanyname.atlassian.net/> -u <username or email> -p <Your API Token> -d ./dictionaries/keywordlist.txt
+python ConfluenceScan.py -c <https://yourcompanyname.atlassian.net/> -u <username or email> -p <Your API Token> -d ./dictionaries/keywordlist.txt
-4. Results should go to the "loot" directory
+3. Results should go to the "loot" directory